 Some surgeons measure PTH levels during surgery as a means to confirm the success of surgery instantaneously.
 The Division of Thyroid and Parathyroid Surgery at Mass.
 Eye and Ear is committed to excellence in the surgical management of parathyroid disease, and our surgical team was one of the first in Boston to implement intraoperative PTH monitoring in our cases.

 Parathyroid surgery is generally performed though a small incision in the front of the neck, with an excellent cosmetic result.
 Some patients stay overnight, and some are discharged on the same day as surgery.
-Recovery is fairly quick, with most patients transitioning back to work and returning to their normal routines in x amount of days.
-Routine with a week.
+Recovery is fairly quick, with most patients transitioning back to work and returning to their normal routines within a week.

 Surgery is generally extremely successful as a permanent cure of primary hyperparathyroidism.
 Patients swallow and speak normally after the procedure.
 Ninety percent of patients who suffer from calcium-related kidney stones will never have another episode.
 Bone density will also improve over time after surgery.
 Many patients report that they “just feel better” and experience an improvement of mood and a feeling of overall well-being.